Eliza Emily Donnithorne: Early life

 Cambridge Hall (known as Camperdown Lodge by the time this photo was taken), Eliza Donnithorne's Newtown home.

 Eliza Donnithorne was born at the Cape of Good Hope, South Africa, and spent her early childhood in Calcutta where her father, James Donnithorne, worked for the East India Company as master of the mint and later as a judge.
-Her mother was Sarah Elizabeth Donnithorne, nee Bampton.
+Her mother was Sarah Elizabeth Donnithorne, née Bampton.
 Sarah Donnithorne and the couple's two older daughters died during a cholera epidemic in the 1830s.
 In 1838, when Eliza was about 17 years old, her father retired and moved to Sydney.
 Eliza seems to have lived in England for some years with her brother and his wife, before joining her father in New South Wales in 1846.
 In Sydney they lived at Cambridge Hall (later known as Camperdown Lodge) at 36 King Street, Newtown.
 When her father died in May 1852, Eliza inherited most of his estate.